NatashaKSS/snack2graph/README.md

 **Tip:** Whenever this command is run, `uv` automatically installs the needed packages from the lockfile into your `.venv` project environment and even creates it if hasn't been yet (see [the doc site about 'project environment'](https://docs.astral.sh/uv/concepts/projects/layout/#the-project-environment) for more info).

-## Running the CLI Tool
+## Running the CLI

-The project includes a CLI tool for processing text files.
+The project includes a CLI for processing text files.
 Show all available commands using `help`.

 ```bash
 uv run python src/main.py --help